nrkno/sofie-core/packages/documentation/docs/user-guide/faq.md

 ## What software license does the system use?

-All core components are using the [MIT license](https://opensource.org/licenses/MIT).
+All main components are using the [MIT license](https://opensource.org/licenses/MIT).

 ## Is there anything missing in the public repositories?